 6. Brass Hardware

 Yes, brass hardware has been all the latest rage in the Pinterest-osphere.
 But it is crazy popular for a reason: there is something about brass that just adds an air of sophistication to any room.
-In the above room, the brass hardware on the sink is echoed in the beautiful mirror, light fixture, towel rack, and accessories on the counter.
-What a perfect vignette!
+Pair it with a sleek concrete sink, and there you have it – the epitome of luxury.

 7. A Porthole Mirror